Counselor Education

 .

-CNS ED 6500 Introduction to Systems Theory for Couples and Family Counseling: 3 semester hours
+CNS ED 6500 Introduction to Systems in Counseling: 3 semester hours

-CNS ED 6510 Marriage Counseling and Enrichment: 3 semester hours
+CNS ED 6510 Marriage and Relationship Counseling: 3 semester hours

-Prerequisite: CNS ED 6500 or consent of instructor.
-This course focuses on the theory and techniques of marital or couples counseling and enrichment.
-Models and methods for prevention and treatment of relationship dysfunction are explored.
-Relationship developmental issues are addressed.
-Students are challenged to develop the critical skills necessary to be effective marriage counselors and marital-life educators.
+Prerequisites: CNS ED 6500 or consent of instructor.
+This course focuses on the theory and techniques of marital, relationship, and couples counseling.
+Students learn models and methods for the prevention and treatment of relationship concerns in the context of the cultural and developmental needs of the relationship.
+Students develop critical skills necessary to be effective marriage and relationship counselors.

 CNS ED 6520 Family Counseling: 3 semester hours

-CNS ED 6600 Theories and Techniques of Counseling Children and Adolescents: 3 semester hours
+CNS ED 6600 Counseling Children and Adolescents: 3 semester hours

 Prerequisites: CNS ED 6010, or graduate standing and consent of instructor.
-This course focuses on counseling theories and their applicability to the developmental special concerns of children and adolescents including child at-risk issues such as abuse, suicide, divorce, and death and dying.
-Individual, group, and family intervention techniques and consultation skills are emphasized, as well as ethical, legal and multicultural considerations for counselors.
-Strategies presented can be utilized in a variety of settings.
+This course focuses on theories and skills for counseling children and adolescents.
+Students apply developmental counseling approaches with attention to a variety of presenting concerns for children and adolescents.
+Students learn individual, group, and family intervention techniques and consultation skills, as well as ethical, legal, and multicultural considerations for counselors in school or clinical mental health settings.

 CNS ED 6610 Introduction to Play Therapy: 3 semester hours

-Prerequisites: CNS ED 6010 and ED PSY 6210.
+Prerequisites: CNS ED 6010 and ED PSY 6210 or ED PSY 6222.
 This course provides students with a foundation for understanding the history, theories, and application of play therapy.
 Discussion focuses on working with children in both agency and school settings, as well as how play therapy skills can be incorporated into the student's developing theoretical framework.
 This course can count toward the Registered Play Therapist credential.

 CNS ED 6620 Advanced Play Therapy: 3-4 semester hours